shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 # Individual Sales

 I am beginning to accept requests for individual goats, however, I'll give preference to group purchses.
 I won't sell a goat to live alone.
 Goats need companionship of other goats in order to be happy.
 There is an old saying "A lonely goat is a dead goat."
 Wethers make great pets and are better pets than does.
 Please consider this when asking about does as pets.
+Multiple purchase discounts will be applied.

 Please keep in mind that my goal is to sell the entire herd before the end of February.
 I have some individual goats who I get constant requests for and others with very little interest.
 If you're willing to take a low interest goat (such as a wether or older doe) I'll make a better deal than just the high demand goats.
 I don't want to be stuck with one or two goats with no demand.